Kylie Jenner Twins With Kris Jenner Aboard A Private Plane, Hides Her Possible Baby Bump With A Birkin Bag

 That being said, the rest of their ensembles were regal and sleek.

 Kris wore a stylish hat while Kylie’s back-to-black hair was parted in the middle.
-She and her momager wore pretty pouts in matching shades of dark rose and both accessorized with diamond necklaces and rings.
+She and her momager wore pretty pouts in matching shades of dark rose, and both accessorized with diamond necklaces and rings.
 Their handbag pick was exactly the same.
 Both chose Birkin bags in metallic alligator with gold hardware.

 The two jet setters wore all black.
-Kylie rocked a long leather jacket with matching over the knee boots and what appeared to be a black jumpsuit that revealed just a bit of cleavage.
-She held her Birkin bag in front of her tummy, possibly hiding a baby bump as has been rumored to be a part of the 22-year-old’s look these days.
+Kylie rocked a long leather jacket with matching over-the-knee boots and what appeared to be a black jumpsuit that revealed just a bit of cleavage.
+She held her Birkin bag in front of her tummy, possibly hiding a baby bump, as has been rumored to be a part of the 22-year-old’s look these days.

 Meanwhile, Kris had donned black leather pants topped by what looked like a velvet jacket.
 She wore a simple top underneath paired with distinguished metallic pumps to match her bag.

-Together, Kylie and Kris came off as the perfect power women as they were about to take off to take on the world.
+Together, Kylie and Kris came off as the perfect power women as they were about to take on the world.

 From among Kylie’s 147 million Instagram followers, more than 1.5 million fans liked the image and more than 8,000 fans commented about the post within an hour of the share being uploaded.

-“RICHHHH,” stated the Kylie-Jenner clan’s good friend, Malika Haqq, who added two fire emoji to that loud remark.
+“RICHHHH,” stated the Kardashian-Jenner clan’s good friend, Malika Haqq, who added two fire emoji to that loud remark.

 “The person that took this wonderful pic is Epic,” insisted Kris’s beau, Corey Gamble, who seemed to hint he had created the photograph Kylie shared.